Shubham18091998/VaccineAvailabilityNotifier/README.md

 Step-3:Enter the age and pincode.

-Step-4:Run the script vaccine.py(vaccine_linux.py for Linix machine) on your local system.
+Step-4:Run the script vaccine.py on your local system.
 This script will automatically ping the CoWIN website for every 5 mins(you can adjust the time in the script by editing thid line dt = datetime.now() + timedelta(minutes=5)) and will send desktop notification if slot available